Ty-Sir/OpenMint/README.md

 ### Royalties
 A royalty is a certain percentage of the sale price that is automatically held in an escrow contract when a sale is successful, and sits securely until withdrawn by the original creator.
 It is set during the creation process and cannot be changed due to the nature of a blockchain.
 At OpenMint we have a minimum of 1% and maximum of 50% able to be set.

+### 2% Sales Fee
+Before deployment of the smart contracts, a wallet address can be set to receive a 2% fee of the price the artwork sells for on every sale.

+Here's an example to clarify how both the royalty and sales fee will effect the profits of the seller.
+ -If

 ### Likes & Shares
 Just like other social media platforms, OpenMint allows users who connect their wallet to like a certain ERC-721 token.
 These ERC-721 tokens along with user profiles can be shared via a Tweet, a Facebook post, or an email.